-This post showcases some draconic-related (in name and appearance) reptiles alive today.
+This post showcases some real dragons, in terms of draconic-related (in name and appearance) reptiles alive today.

 Living Dragons of Today